lmitchell33/commute-assistant/README.md

 ## Side Notes

-- Although this was created and intended to be used without a Unix/Linux based machine running cron (a person server perhaps?) you can still use it on Windows using the task scheduler application.
+- Although this was created and intended to be used without a Unix/Linux based machine running cron (a personal server perhaps?) you can still use it on Windows using the task scheduler application.

 - The Google Routes API has a usage cap on how many calls it can make **per month** my personal use case for this (once a day) will not even come close to touching this